 Exotropia in an eye with poor vision is called sensory exotropia.
-In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the poorly seeing eye may have a tendency to drift outward.
+In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the worse seeing eye may tend to drift outward.
 Sensory exotropia may occur at any age.
 If the visual problem is treatable, it should be addressed as soon as possible.
 In cases of permanent vision loss, surgery to straighten the eye is often an option.

 HOW IS EXOTROPIA TREATED?

-Non-surgical treatment may include glasses and in some instances, patching therapy may be recommended.
-If the eyes are misaligned more often than they are straight, surgery on the eye muscles may be recommended in order to realign the eyes.
+Non-surgical treatment may include glasses and, in some instances, patching therapy may be recommended.
+If the eyes are misaligned more often than they are straight, surgery on the eye muscles may be recommended to realign the eyes.
 Your pediatric ophthalmologist will discuss the ideal timing of surgery for your situation.

 WHEN IS SURGERY FOR EXOTROPIA INDICATED?